5 best payment gateway and online payment systems 2025

 • Transaction fees: Quote-based

 takepayments has a quote-based fee structure, with transaction fees that are tailored to your specific business.
-Having to contact a company to get an idea of costs can be frustrating, but hugely beneficial if you’re able to negotiate competitive fees.
+While it might seem frustrating to have to contact a company to get an idea of its pricing, you might find that the bespoke structure works to your benefit if you’re able to negotiate competitive fees.

 Good to know